The following are tips to help you estimate utility costs, figure out transportation and parking, and get settled into your new place.

 The Monterey Peninsula Airport offers direct flights daily to Los Angeles International Airport (LAX), San Francisco International Airport (SFO), Salt Lake City, Phoenix, Denver, San Diego, and Las Vegas.
 The airport is a short 10-15 minute drive from campus, and taxis are always available at the airport.
 For more information, visit the airport website.

 In addition, Monterey is nearby to larger airports in San Jose (SJC) and San Francisco (SFO).
-Ground transportation is available from both airports from downtown Monterey on the Monterey Airbus.
+Ground transportation is available to both airports from downtown Monterey on the Monterey Airbus.
 You can arrange for transportation on the Monterey Airbus by booking online or by calling 831-373-7777.

 There is no train station in Monterey.
 However, there is an Amtrak station in Salinas that is accessible from Monterey by bus.
 The Amtrak train runs along the west coast, north to Seattle, WA and south to Los Angeles, CA. For more information on Amtrak services, visit www.amtrak.com.